 Other regular teachers to be sensitized on special needs education.
-This will make it possible for learners with specific learning difficulties to be identified and be given the appropriate support.
+This will make it

 The large classes in the school to be sub-divided into a manageable classes so that teachers can give learners individual attention and meet individual needs.
 This will ensure effective learning.